JFrancisSOC/Project-1-Ubuntu-SOC-Lab-Setup/README.md

 ## Objective

-* Build a functional Ubuntu virtual machine environment to serve as the foundation for future Security Operations Center (SOC) analyst labs.
+* Build an Ubuntu virtual machine that will be used throughout future SOC analyst projects.
-* Configure the system, verify virtualization, and prepare the environment for Linux-based cybersecurity projects.
+* Configure the environment, verify virtualization, and prepare a Linux lab for hands-on cybersecurity practice.

 ---